xingchenwan/bgpbt/README.md

 **Particular attention should be paid to Brax** -- a package that is still very much under active development.
 Different versions often lead to significant discrepancies in the results - **our paper uses the 0.10.0 version**.

+## Raw logs, notebook to reproduce figure/render policy, and checkpoints
+You may access the raw logs from BG-PBT [here](https://drive.google.com/drive/folders/1vy2Y36_PYnVsWgf9iyKAXW6IDSN77Hzw?usp=sharing) at a standalone Google Drive (~900MB).
+The link contains the raw csv logs, scripts to process the logs, the notebook to reproduce the main results figures.
+The link also contains all checkpoints (every agent of every seed of every environment) where you may use the provided notebook to render the policy.
+Note that rerunning the experiments might lead to slightly different results due to some remaining stochasticities (most notably the distillation procedure can be very sensitive to small changes in environment).

 ## Scripts to run experiments in the paper

 ### Main experiments